 Hameed graduated from the University of Cambridge with a first in modern and medieval languages, and went on to train in classical Indian music and dance.
 In 1997 she founded the Big Picture Company, an innovative theatre company combining new writing with choreography and film.
 Hameed’s credits with the Big Picture Company included writing and directing A Dark River, Taj and Prophetess, all of which were toured extensively around the UK.
 Hameed was Associate Director at Derby Playhouse 2002–5, where her directing credits included Shirley Valentine, Dracula, Frankenstein and her own controversial adaptation of Schiller’s Mary Stuart, which drew parallels between the danger to Elizabethan England from Catholic Rome and the modern threat of Islamist terrorism.
 She has directed for Kali Theatre, led projects at the National Theatre Studio and taught on workshops and courses for a variety of organizations, including the International Institute of Performing Arts in Paris, BBC Radio for Schools and the London Philharmonic Orchestra.

-As a writer, Hameed’s current projects include the novel Undying (co-written with her sister Ambreen) and an English translation of Siegfried Lenz’s Time of the Innocents.
+As a writer, Hameed’s current projects include the novel The Kinship of Djinns (co-written with her sister Ambreen) and an English translation of Siegfried Lenz’s Time of the Innocents.
 Her reviews have appeared in such journals as Dance Theatre Journal, Dance Now, East, Animated and The Big Issue.
-She is a trustee of Studio Wayne McGregor.

 News and features